What is NMN ?

 Without third party testing, it’s completely unknown whether the product is what it claims to be, and whether it’s safe for human consumption.
 Unfortunately the market is rife with fake NMN due to the high price.

 Every batch of PlantPills NMN powder is independently verified to have a purity of at least 99%, with no dangerous levels of heavy metals or micro-organisms.
 The certifications for the current batch are viewable below.
-The current batch of our NMN powder has a purity in excess of 99.9%.
+The current batch of our NMN powder has a purity of 99.9%.

 Pack sizes are 5 grams, 10 grams, 25 grams, 50 grams, 100 grams, 250 grams, 500 grams, 1 kilogram and 2 kilograms.